com-480-data-visualization/OutOfTouch/README.md

   </tr>
 </table>

+We also collect the Bike Accidents which were delacred in NYC from 2019 until 2022.
+We want to check if there exists any correlation regarding the

 ### Related work

 <span align="justify">

-The data we're working with originates from public datasets where taxi drivers and bicycle riders have given consent to store per-ride statistics in an open NYC database.
-Numerous companies involved in transportation services may utilize this information for various purposes such as improving service quality, predicting ride prices, or identifying busy and profitable regions [[1]](https://github.com/doshiharmish/NYC-Green-Taxi-Trip-Analysis).
+The data we are working with originates from public datasets where taxi drivers and bicycle riders have given consent to store per-ride statistics in an open NYC database.
+Numerous companies involved in transportation services may utilize this information for various purposes, such as improving service quality, predicting ride prices, or identifying busy and profitable regions [[1]](https://github.com/doshiharmish/NYC-Green-Taxi-Trip-Analysis).
 Additionally, analyses have often focused on enhancing drivers' experiences by helping them locate the most profitable zones and busiest hours throughout the day [[2]](https://medium.com/web-mining-is688-spring-2021/green-taxi-analysis-nyc-bb67b482d9e).
-Some just show simple exploratory analysis of the dataset (similar to what we are doing in Milestone 1) [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730).
+Some show simple exploratory analysis of the dataset (similar to what we are doing in Milestone 1) [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730).
 These existing analyses have provided us with valuable insights into the dataset's potential, guiding our approach and visualizations.

 Our project's uniqueness lies in its inclusive approach.
-Beyond merely analyzing taxi rides, we also incorporate data on bicycle rides and examine how both modes of transportation were impacted by the COVID-19 crisis.
+Beyond merely analyzing taxi rides, we also incorporate data on bicycle rides and examine how the COVID-19 crisis impacted both modes of transportation.
 Furthermore, we explore trends in shifting between these modes of transport in recent years.
 An innovative aspect of our analysis is the integration of bicycle accident data.
 We investigate whether shifting trends in transportation modes have led to an increase in severe accidents.

-To craft our approach, we drew inspiration from various sources, including previous analyses, research, and visualizations found in other online domains (cited above).
-While existing analyses provided a foundation, our project expands upon this by offering a comprehensive examination of the interplay between taxi and bicycle transportation, as well as the impact of external factors such as the COVID-19 crisis.
+We drew inspiration from various sources to craft our approach, including previous analyses, research, and visualizations found in other online domains ([[1]](https://github.com/doshiharmish/NYC-Green-Taxi-Trip-Analysis), [[2]](https://medium.com/web-mining-is688-spring-2021/green-taxi-analysis-nyc-bb67b482d9e), [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730) ).
+While existing analyses provided a foundation, our project expands upon this by offering a comprehensive examination of the interplay between taxi and bicycle transportation and the impact of external factors such as the COVID-19 crisis.

 </span>